 With Linux, you have an advantage.
 Using the Live CD environment, you can boot and continue using the operating system without installing it.
 You can do basic stuff like browsing the web and navigating around the OS.

-Even if you do not have an HDD installed, you can run a computer with a secondary drive connected which can be an SSD.
+Even if you do not have an HDD installed, you can run a computer with a secondary drive connected, such as an SSD.
 Any operating system will run okay and function in the same way as it would work with an HDD.

 With a solid-state drive installed, you are looking at faster read and write and quick application opening times.
 The only drawback is you have to live with smaller storage space than a traditional HDD.